appsmithorg/appsmith-docs/enabling-3p-services.md

 ---
 description: >-
-  Appsmith ships with third party services that improve the app building experience.
-All third party services are entirely optional
+  Appsmith ships with third party services that improves the app building experience.
+All third party services are entirely optional.
 ---

 # Enabling Third Party Services

 {% hint style="success" %}
-All third party services are enabled by default in our [cloud hosted](https://appsmith.com) version
+All third party services are enabled by default in our [cloud hosted](https://appsmith.com) version.
 {% endhint %}

 ## Enabling Services for Self Hosting

 Our self hosted version allows you to configure your own keys to enable third party services such as Google OAuth.
 To enable a service, simply open the folder of your appsmith installation and edit the **docker.env** file.

-You may need root access to modify the docker.env file
+You may need root access to modify the docker.env file.

 Restart docker and nginx using the following command